yohanalee/learnCDK/README.md

 ### 2.3.3.
 Add members to WiT!
-Let's create a function to add the top 5 inspring women who changed the tech world!
+Now, let's create a function to add the top 5 inspiring women who changed the tech world!

 In **lambda/hello.py**, add the following method to the **handler** function:
 ```python
 def handler(event, context):